-Dated: May 29, 2015

-Sypris Solutions, Inc.
+Dated: May 25, 2016 Sypris Solutions, Inc.

-By: /s/ Anthony C. Allen
+By: /s/ John R. McGeeney

-Anthony C. Allen Vice President and Chief Financial Officer
+John R. McGeeney Vice President, General Counsel and Secretary

-CONFLICT MINERALS REPORT Sypris Solutions, Inc.
+CONFLICT MINERALS REPORT For the Year Ended December 31, 2015

-This Conflict Minerals Report ("Report") of Sypris Solutions, Inc. ("Sypris" or "we" or "our") for the year ended December 31, 2014 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934, as amended ("Rule").

-This Report includes the products of Sypris and its consolidated subsidiaries, and relates to the process undertaken for products that were manufactured during calendar year 2014 that may contain gold, columbite-tantalite (coltan), cassiterite, wolframite, or their derivatives, which are limited to tantalum, tin and tungsten ("Conflict Minerals") which may have directly or indirectly financed or benefited armed groups in the Democratic Republic of the Congo or an adjoining country ("Covered Countries").
+Sypris Solutions, Inc. ("Sypris," "we," "our," or the "Company") has filed the Conflict Minerals Report for the year ended December 31, 2015 in accordance with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
+Rule 13p-1 was adopted by the Securities and Exchange Commission (the "SEC") to implement reporting and disclosure requirements mandated by Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
+Rule 13p-1 imposes reporting obligations on public companies whose final manufactured products contain one or more conflict minerals that are necessary to the functionality or production of such products.
+For purposes of the Rule and the related disclosures; the term, "Conflict Minerals," is defined to include cassiterite, columbite-tantalite, gold, wolframite, and their derivatives, which are limited to tin, tantalum, tungsten, and gold and are referred to in this report as "3TG," which may have directly or indirectly financed or benefited armed groups in the Democratic Republic of the Congo or an adjoining country ("Covered Countries").